midibox/mios32/apps/proto/mios32_midi_usb/README.txt

 Required hardware:
-   o STM32 Primer (or upcoming MBHP_CORE_STM32 module) o at least one MBHP_DIN module o at least one MBHP_DOUT module
+   o STM32 Primer (or upcoming MBHP_CORE_STM32 module) o at least one MBHP_DIN module o optionally one MBHP_DOUT module

 ===============================================================================

-This application demonstrates the MIOS32_SRIO driver
+This application demonstrates the MIOS32_MIDI driver

-- DIN pins will be forwarded to DOUT pins
+DIN pins send various MIDI messages over USB (see main.c, DIN_NotifyToggle function) Incoming MIDI events will be forwarded to the OUT port for testing bidirectional transfers
-- DIN pins send a MIDI message (Note Events)
-- DOUT pins controllable via Note Events

 In addition, the two LEDs of STM32 Primer are flashing to send a "sign of life"